kwilcox/celery-prometheus-exporter/README.rst

 * HTTP server listen on port 9000 by default (generic port for prometheus exporters).
 * The cache size of the ``_state`` attribute in ``MonitorThread`` was limited to 10.000.
 This may be increased with ``self._app.events.State(max_tasks_in_memory=xxxxx)``.
 But it's actually not the point, since it was also limiting the metric to 10.000.
 * ``celery_tasks`` metrics is no longer a gauge: counter are more convienent for metrics keep increasing to inf+
+* ``_process_event`` is not called if producers, workers and celerybeat die altogether, in fact no event is triggered.
+So we need to send some ping to set worker pool size (1 ping every 10 scrapes).

 How to use
 ==========